This Book Is Gay: United Kingdom

 The Guardian reported that school librarians were being asked to remove This Book is Gay from bookshelves.
 The article speculated that UK bans may have been influenced by censorship of the book in the US.
 "We've seen a couple of cases where things have been stirred up or initiated by groups of people in America - it's no one actually in the school community itself," said the chief executive of the School Library Association.

+Translations

+Polish translation by Dominika Dymińska was released in 2016.